Books, Music, Equipment

 I loved this market puesto (booth) for its colorful symmetry.
 On the left are fresh strawberries.
 At the middle on the bottom are containers of ground pumpkin seeds for pipián.
 Fiery hot dried chiles de árbol are in the bowls in the upper right hand corner.
 The tiny green balls are miltomate, small tomate verde grown in the milpas (corn fields) and known in English as tomatillos.
 On the right are bowls of zarzamora (fresh blackberries).
 The yellow objects in the bottom right corner are chiles manzano.
 To the right of the zarzamora are bowls of small chiles blanco.

 A young woman's booth offered small (5 pesos) and large (10 pesos) packets of soft, freshly made achiote.
 The achiote is a tropical shrub or small tree (the word comes from the Nauhatl for bush).
-The inedible fruits are heart-shaped, brown or reddish brown at maturity, and are covered with short stiff hairs.
-When fully mature the fruits split open, exposing the numerous seeds.
-Although the fruit is inedible, the achiote is widely grown for the orange-red pulp that covers the seeds.
-The pulp is prepared as a fresh or dried paste which is used as a coloring and flavoring condiment in southern Mexico and other parts of the Americas.
+The inedible fruits are heart-shaped, brown or

 Black beans are a staple on the table all over southern Mexico.
 Mexico Cooks! ate sopa de frijol negro (black bean soup) prepared with the following ingredients: